apache/incubator-hivemall/docs/gitbook/recommend/movielens_slim.md

 > #### Caution
-> To run the query above, you may need to run two statement before.
+> To run the query above, you may need to run the following statements:
 ```sql
 set hive.strict.checks.cartesian.product=false;
 set hive.mapred.mode=nonstrict;
 ```

-## Create feature tables
+## Create training input tables

-Here, we create the feature table to train slim model.
+Here, we prepare input tables for SLIM training.

-SLIM input features are:
+SLIM input consists of the following columns in `slim_training_item`:

 - `i`: axis item id
 - `Ri`: the user-rating vector of the axis item $$i$$ expressed as `map<userid, rating>`.